Battle of Longewala: Aftermath

-Since the Indians were on the defensive, they managed to inflict heavy losses on the Pakistanis: 200 soldiers killed, 36 tanks destroyed or abandoned, and 500 additional vehicles lost.
-The Pakistani judicial commission set up at the end of war recommended the commander of 18 Division, Maj.
-Gen. Mustafa, be tried for negligence.
+Since the Indians were on the defensive, they managed to inflict heavy losses on the Pakistanis: 200 soldiers killed, 20+ tanks destroyed or abandoned, and 100 additional vehicles lost.
+The Pakistani judicial commission set up at the end of war recommended the commander of 18th Division, Major General Mustafa, be tried for negligence.

 Notwithstanding the Indian victory, there were intelligence and strategic failures on both sides.
 India's intelligence service failed to provide warning of such a large armoured force in the western sector.
 Moreover, the defending post was not heavily armed.
 Finally, they did not push home their advantage and destroy the fleeing Pakistani tanks while the IAF had them on the run.
-They did, however, destroy or capture some 36 tanks, one of the most disproportionate tank losses for one side in a single battle after World War II.
+They did, however, destroy or capture some 20+ tanks, one of the most disproportionate tank losses for one side in a single battle after World War II.

 The Pakistani troops, meanwhile, had underestimated the post's defensive capability due to the difficulty of approach over sand, conducting the attack at night and in full-moon light, against stiff resistance from a well-prepared defensive position located on a dominant height.
 Attacking with virtually no air cover, they took too long to close for an assault on the position, and failed to anticipate the availability of Indian close air support.
 Given that Pakistan's Sherman tanks and T-59/Type 59 Chinese tanks were slow on the sandy Thar Desert, some military analysts have opined that the attack may have been poorly planned and executed, given the terrain.
 Some Pakistani tanks suffered engine failure due to overheating in trying to extricate themselves, and were abandoned.
 The open desert battleground provided little to no cover for the tanks and infantry from air attacks.
 The plan to capture Longewala may have been good in conception, but failed due to lack of air cover.
 As a result, two tank regiments failed to take Longewala.